MichaIng/DietPi-Docs/docs/hardware-supported_sbc.md

 </div>

-## RockPi
+## Radxa ROCK Pi

 **Maker Friendly, IoT connectivity** enabled.
 ROCK Pi features maker friendly expansion options, including a 40-pin GPIO interface that allow for interfacing with a range inputs from buttons, switches, sensors, LEDs, and much more.
 It also features a Gbit LAN for network, with dedicated bus and controller, it works without latency under heavy load network applications.
 On board 802.11 ac wifi offers 2.4G & 5G WLAN connectivity.
 With Bluetooh 5.0, ROCK Pi benefits improved Bluetooth speed and greater range.
-For more details visit [RockPi](http://rockpi.org/) website.
+For more details visit [ROCK Pi](http://rockpi.org/) website.

 <div class="md-typeset__table">
     <table>